LLMs can construct powerful representations and streamline sample-efficient supervised learning: Abstract

 \section{Abstract}

-As real-world datasets become increasingly complex and heterogeneous, supervised learning is often bottlenecked by input representation design.
-Modeling multimodal data for downstream tasks, such as time-series, free text, and structured records, often requires non-trivial domain-specific engineering.
+As real-world datasets become more complex and heterogeneous, supervised learning is often bottlenecked by input representation design.
+Modeling multimodal data, such as time-series, free text, and structured records, often requires non-trivial domain expertise.
 We propose an agentic pipeline to streamline this process.
 First, an LLM analyzes a small but diverse subset of {\em text-serialized} input examples {\em in-context} to synthesize a {\em global rubric}, which acts as a programmatic specification for extracting and organizing evidence.
-This rubric is then used to transform naive text-serializations of inputs into a more standardized format for downstream models.
-We also describe {\em local rubrics}, which are task-conditioned summaries generated by an LLM.
-Across 15 clinical tasks from the EHRSHOT benchmark, our rubric-based approaches significantly outperform traditional count-feature models, naive text-serialization-based LLM baselines, and a clinical foundation model, which is pretrained on orders of magnitude more data.
-Beyond performance, rubrics offer several advantages for operational healthcare settings such as being easy to audit, cost-effectiveness to deploy at scale, and they can be converted to tabular representations that unlock a swath of machine learning techniques.
+This rubric is then used to transform {\em naive} text-serializations of inputs into a more standardized format for downstream models.
+We also describe {\em local rubrics}, which are task-conditioned interpretive summaries generated by an LLM.
+Across 15 clinical tasks from the EHRSHOT benchmark, our rubric approaches significantly outperform count-feature models, naive LLM baselines, and a clinical foundation model pretrained on orders of magnitude more data.
+Beyond performance, rubrics offer operational advantages such as being easy to audit, cost-effectiveness at scale, and facilitating tabular representations.